gburgyan/go-quickgraph/README.md

 ```

 This will create a GraphQL schema that represents the state of the `graphy` object.
 Explore the `schema_type_test.go` test file for more examples of generated schemata.

+## Introspection

+By calling `graph.EnableIntrospection(ctx)` you also enable the introspection queries.
+Internally this is handled by the schema generation subsystem.
+This also turns on implicit schema generation by the built-in HTTP handler.

 ## Limitations